ilg-physics-ucsb/physics6-manual/6CL/ReflectionAndRefraction/ReflectionandRefraction_LG_0629.md

 !(https://drive.google.com/file/d/1_bQA4djbphWCM3i5XS_J_mjxz-JzfISX)
 :::

 Now you have seen a video of the all of the rays being marked.
 What&rsquo;s left to do is to trace the points into a diagram similar to what was in Simulation 3.
+Depending on what materials you have available, you can choose from one of the following two methods:

+### Method 1: Using Geogebra
 Below is a link to an image paper that was created in the video.
 You will take that image and perform a ray trace.

 <!-- ***Procedure for Plane Mirror Ray Tracing:***